sindresorhus/gulp-ruby-sass/readme.md

 Type: `Boolean`
 Default: `false` on Windows, otherwise `true`

-Force Unix newlines in written files.
+Use Unix-style newlines in written files.

 ##### check